tlienart/Xranklin.jl/docs/workflow/getting_started.md

   (use CTRL+C to shut down)
 ```

-If you are outside of your website folder, you can also do `serve("path/to/TestWebsite")`.
 You can now visit your site at `http://localhost:8000` (the page should have been opened automatically in your browser).

 At a high level, the `serve` function does the following:

-1. looks at your config files,
-1. builds all your pages in a "_first pass_",
+1. builds all your pages in an initial first pass,
 1. starts [LiveServer][liveserver] which
   1. starts a browser,
-  1. watches your files for changes and, upon changes, re-builds the relevant page(s) and refreshes the browser.
+  1. watches files for changes and reloads updated pages.

 There's a number of keyword arguments to `serve` which you might find useful, do `?serve`
-to read the relevant docstring.
+in your REPL to get the relevant docstring.

 ### Modifying files

-Once the server is running, you can edit the file `index.md` and try modifying it to
+Once the server is running, you can edit the file `index.md` and see the effect it
-see the effect it has in the browser.
+has in your browser.
 If you're familiar with Markdown, this step should hopefully be fairly intuitive.
+If you're not, you might want to check out the [Markdown basics](/syntax/basics/).
-The file itself has indications for how to do things, and you should try it out to get
+The `index.md` file also  has a few indications for how to do things which you might
+find useful.

-a feel for things!
+Once you have a feel for things, you might want to check out the

-If you want help with the [syntax](/syntax/basics/) click on the relevant links in the menu.
+Franklin-specific [extensions](/syntax/extensions/) and related topics.

 ### Interrupting and restarting the server

 You can interrupt the server at any time by hitting ~~~<kbd>Ctrl</kbd>~~~ + ~~~<kbd>C</kbd>~~~ in the Julia REPL.
-And, of course, you can then re-start it with `serve(...)` again.
+And, of course, you can re-start it with `serve(...)`.

-Passing `launch=false` to `serve` can be convenient in this case as you may already have a
+Passing `launch=false` to `serve` can be convenient as you may already have a
-browser tab pointing to `localhost:8000` and may not want to open a new one every time you
+browser tab pointing to the right address (e.g. `localhost:8000`) and may not want to open
-restart the server.
+a new one every time you restart the server.

 ## Page structure

-When using Franklin, it is useful to understand how the HTML pages are generated.
+When using Franklin, it is useful to have a rough understanding of how the HTML pages
+are generated.
 For a source page with the following Markdown:

 ```markdown